 - Note: Untangle downloads files from the internet during installation

-- Power on and verify the Vault boots to the USB
+- Power on the Vault and hold F11 during boot to select your USB drive

-Note: If the error “Failed to partition the selected disk” follow these steps:
+Note: If an error regarding a failed attempt to partition the selected disk/attempt to mount a file system, follow these steps:

 - Select “Guided – use entire disk”